 The Man Who Invented Christmas focuses on the crazy six weeks during which Dickens wrote and self-published A Christmas Carol.
 The filmmakers envisioned a screenplay that presented Dickens as a modern man: flawed, fierce and funny all at the same time.
 Writer Susan Coyne delivered a playful narrative in which Dickens interacts with his fictional characters as he gives birth to the tale of Ebenezer Scrooge.
 Thanks to director Bharat Nalluri, we get to be absorbed into this legendary creative mind—and it’s a blast.

 We see him in this odd collaboration—or therapy session—with his cast of characters, discussing the storyline.
 They’re arguing!
-One of the best moments is when Dickens is struggling with the storyline, and he laments, “The characters won’t due what I want!”
+One of the best moments is when Dickens is struggling with the storyline, and he complains to his agent, “They won’t do what I tell them to do!”
 Dickens’ “relationship” with Scrooge, beautifully played by Christopher Plummer, makes us love them both even more.

 This marvelous film is sure to become a Christmas staple in our home.
 The movie gives us a deeper appreciation for A Christmas Carol, and now I want to make a bigger deal out of that tradition!
 The story is redemptive on several levels, and through Dickens’ own journey into his childhood to heal his own pain, he delivers a tale that explores redemption that touches all of our lives.
 We’re thrilled to award this movie the Dove-Approved Seal for All Ages.